 Wheelock Student Center 209

 Students may inspect and review their education records upon request to the appropriate record custodian.
-Students should submit in writing their request which identifies as precisely as possible the records they wish to inspect.
-The custodian will make the needed arrangements for access as promptly as possible and will notify the student of the time and place where the records may be inspected.
+Students should submit in writing their request, which identifies as precisely as possible the records they wish to inspect.
+The custodian will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
 Access will be allowed no more than 45 days after receipt of the written request.
-When a record contains information about more than one student, the student may inspect and review only the records that relate to him or her.
+When a record contains information about more than one student, the student may inspect and review only the records related to him or her.

 The University of Puget Sound reserves the right to refuse to permit a student to inspect the following records: